 Test the Application

-Open command prompt and go to your CI4 project root.
-In my case it is D:/projects/form.
-Then type php spark serve and enter.
+Type php spark serve from your project root and enter.
 This will start the server in port 8080.

 Run http://localhost:8080/ in the browser.
 This will open the home page.

 Test the validation for all the fields.
-Just try to submit incomplete form.
+Try to submit an incomplete form.
 You should see the proper validation messages.
-Also check the validation for age.

 Test using Apache web server

 If you are using XAMPP make sure your root folder is xampp/htdocs/form, i.e., you have to install CI4 in this folder.
-Open httpd-vhosts.conf file in notepad from xampp\apache\conf\extra folder.
-Add below line at the end of it.
+Open httpd-vhosts.conf file in Notepad from xampp\apache\conf\extra folder.
+Add the below line at the end of it.

 DocumentRoot "D:/xampp/htdocs/form/public"

-Save it and restart the Apache service from xampp controller.
+Save it and restart the Apache service from the XAMPP controller.

 Now in app/Config/App.php, update base url as below: